🎉 Announcing new lower pricing — up to 40% lower costs for Cloud Servers and Cloud SQL! Read more →

 Now let’s enable SSL acceleration on the Load Balancer and have it get a Let’s Encrypt certificate for us.

 Firstly you’ll need to point a domain name at the cloud IP.
-In this example, the allocated Cloud IP is 109.107.40.10.
+In this example, the allocated Cloud IP is cip-9fx19 (109.107.40.10).
 So I’ve setup helloworldexample.fdns.uk to resolve to that IP.

-Then we need to modify the hello-world service and add a couple of extra options.
-One new annotation to specify the domain name and and an additional listener on port 443.
+Then we need to modify the hello-world service and make some changes.
+Firstly add a listener on port 443, then add a couple of annotations.
+One to tell the load balancer which Cloud IP to use and another to specify the domain name.
 If you want to specify multiple domains for the certificate, just comma separate them here.

 kind: Service